Vandivier/python-hello-web-monorepo/README.md

 You can also run via invoke like:
 `poetry run invoke run-flask`

+#### making local django users

+Note: this may later be automated through migration scripts.
+For now, here are the manual steps to create a single admin and a single non-admin blog site user.

+`poetry run python manage.py createsuperuser`

+Enter the following details, as one example:

+1. Username: `admin`
+2. Email Address: `admin@foo.com`
+3. Password: `foo12345`

+Next:

+1. Login as the admin at `http://127.0.0.1:8000/admin/login`
+2. Create a non-admin user.
+Use the following details, as one example:
+   1. Username: `nonadmin`
+   2. Email Address: `regularuser@foo.com`
+      1. Notice this address does not include the substring `admin`, which is important for the Flask integration to work properly.
+   3. Password: `foo12345`
+3. Create a "third party admin" that looks like a regular user according to basic Django auth rules, but this user will be granted admin priveleges using the Flask API integration.
+Use the following details, as one example:
+   1. Username: `thirdpartysecretadmin`
+   2. Email Address: `secretadmin@foo.com`
+   3. Password: `foo12345`

 ### build and deploy process

 This app is deployed on Vercel.
 When you push a series of commits, please create a pull request.
 A Vercel GitHub Action / Hook will automatically create a preview environment and attempt to build and run tests.